AhmadHassan71/AhmadHassan71/README.md

 - [Mentor Me](https://github.com/AhmadHassan71/Mentor-Me)- An application to connect users with potential coaches related to the fields they are interested in.
 - [VisionaryOptics](https://github.com/FarazRashid/VisionaryOptics) - Modern eyewear e-commerce platform connecting users with opticians.
 Explore, order, and purchase eyewear products.
 Utilizes OOP and DBMS principles in Java for efficiency
 - [Statistical Modeling using PyMC3](https://github.com/AhmadHassan71/statistical-modeling-using-pymc3) - This repository contains code and resources for performing statistical modeling using PyMC3.
 This repository aims to provide you with a foundation for conducting Bayesian data analysis using PyMC3.
-- [Bank Account Management System](https://github.com/AhmadHassan71/Java-Activities) - The Account Management System is a Java-based full stack application for managing personal bank accounts.
-It allows users to create and manage bank accounts for customers, perform various banking operations, and store data in different storage systems.
-- [PrivateAirportDataBase](https://github.com/AhmadHassan71/Small-Private-Aiport-Database) - This is a database that keeps track of airplanes, their owners, airport employees, and pilots.
-- [Flex Academic Suite](https://github.com/AhmadHassan71/Flex-Academic-Suite) - An academic portal for faculty and students of NUCES
-- [Brick-Smasher-Game](https://github.com/AhmadHassan71/Brick-Smasher) - A modified version of the popular game, brick breaker
-- [Item-Raiders](https://github.com/AhmadHassan71/Multiplayer-Item-Collection-Game-Item-Raiders) - Item Raiders is a simple multiplayer game where multiple players can move around a game board and collect items.
-- [JS-Calculator](https://github.com/AhmadHassan71/JS-Calculator) - A calculator app that can perform basic arithmetic operations (addition, subtraction, multiplication, and division) and handle proper numeric expressions, including parentheses and order of operations.
-- [UefaChampionsLeagueDataBase](https://github.com/AhmadHassan71/UEFA-Champions-League) - This database reflects the data of players, clubs, and stadiums which were a part of UEFA Champions League from 2016-2022 and sophisticated queries are applied on that to get important statistics

 ## Education

 - Bachelor of Computer Science, Fast-NUCES (2021 - Present)